davidleston/hanabi-how-to/basic-conventions.md

   </hand>
 </game>

-You can provide the clue "blue" and your teammate will assume it is playable and will likely play it on their next turn.
+You can provide the clue ``blue`` and your teammate will assume it is playable and will likely play it on their next turn.

 Similarly, when you are told a tile is a two, you can assume it is a playable two and you would likely want to play it on your next turn.